heisarafat/quickpay-fintech-sql/README.md

 - What's the loan approval vs. rejection rate?
 - Which users are at risk of churn due to inactivity?

-👉 Check `queries/analysis_queries.sql` for the actual SQL used.
+👉 Check `quickpay` for the actual SQL used.

 ## 🛠️ Tools Used